 The bill amends various sections of the Florida Statutes to improve the efficiency and accessibility of the state court system.
-It requires that at least one circuit judge in each circuit be available for hearings on short notice, particularly for domestic violence cases, to ensure timely judicial responses.
-The responsibilities of the Florida Clerks of Court Operations Corporation are revised regarding budget requests, allowing clerks to submit certified reimbursement requests for certain petitions to the Justice Administrative Commission instead of the Office of the State Courts Administrator.
-Additionally, the bill removes the per diem cap for arbitrators in court-ordered, nonbinding arbitration, enhancing compensation flexibility.
-It also introduces provisions for judges to authenticate jurats and certificates of acknowledgment with their signature and printed information, and it prohibits filing fees for petitions related to domestic violence and similar issues while allowing clerks to seek reimbursement for processing these petitions.
+It requires that at least one circuit judge in each circuit be available for hearings on short notice, particularly for domestic violence cases.
+The responsibilities of the Florida Clerks of Court Operations Corporation are revised to allow clerks to submit certified reimbursement requests for specific petitions to the Justice Administrative Commission, rather than the Office of the State Courts Administrator.
+Additionally, the bill removes the per diem cap for arbitrators in nonbinding arbitration and introduces new provisions for judges to authenticate jurats and certificates of acknowledgment.
+It also eliminates filing fees for petitions related to domestic violence and similar issues, enabling clerks to seek reimbursement for processing these petitions.

 S 538 c1: 26.20, 28.35, 44.103, 92.50, 741.30, 784.046, 784.0485, 825.1035